Netfil Clear edge Materials and Solution

 How Glimmer Fixes This

-✅ Macro texturing locks layers together, dramatically improving shear modulus (G).
+✅ Macro texturing locks layers together, dramatically improving shear modulus (G) at high strain -rates of loading.

 ✅ Enhanced moment of inertia (I) makes parts much stiffer and resistant to bending.